oripress/ContentDisentanglement/README.md

 ## Emerging Disentanglement in Auto-Encoder Based Unsupervised Image Content Transfer
 --------------

 PyTorch implementation of "Emerging Disentanglement in Auto-Encoder Based Unsupervised Image Content Transfer" ([arxiv]()).
-The implementation is based on the architecture of [Fader Networks](https://github.com/facebookresearch/FaderNetworks).
-Some of the code is also based on the implementations of [MUNIT](https://github.com/NVlabs/MUNIT) and [DRIT](https://github.com/HsinYingLee/DRIT), and [StarGAN](https://github.com/yunjey/StarGAN).
+The network learns to disentangle content between a set and its subset.
+For example, given a set of people with glasses, and a set of people without, the network learns to map to decompose a face into 2 parts: one that contains information about glasses and one that contains everything else.

+We can then transfer one person's glasses to many different people.
 <img src="images/gls_mat.png" width="600px">

 ## Prerequisites